Psilocybin mushroom: United Nations

 Article 32 makes an exception for psilocybin mushroom and other wild psychotropic plants, to protect use in religious rituals in case such plants themselves were in the future added to Schedule I.

-Internationally, mescaline, DMT, and psilocin, are Schedule I drugs under the Convention on Psychotropic Substances.
+Internationally, mescaline, dimethyltryptamine (DMT), and psilocin, are Schedule I drugs under the Convention on Psychotropic Substances.
 The Commentary on the Convention on Psychotropic Substances notes, however, that the plants containing them are not subject to international control:

 The cultivation of plants from which psychotropic substances are obtained is not controlled by the Vienna Convention...
 Neither the crown (fruit, mescal button) of the Peyote cactus nor the roots of the plant Mimosa hostilis nor Psilocybe mushrooms themselves are included in Schedule 1, but only their respective principals, mescaline, DMT, and psilocin.

-Clinical research
+Research

 Due partly to restrictions of the Controlled Substances Act, research in the United States was limited until the early 21st century when psilocybin mushrooms were tested for their potential to treat drug dependence, anxiety and mood disorders.
 In 2018–19, the Food and Drug Administration (FDA) granted Breakthrough Therapy Designation for studies of psilocybin in depressive disorders.

+More recent review articles have expanded scientific interest in psilocybin-related research, especially in psychiatry, neuroscience, and psychopharmacology.
+Researchers have focused on possible applications involving depression, anxiety, and substance use disorders, while also emphasizing the need for continued controlled study.